ILP-based Resource Optimization Realized by Quantum Annealing for Optical Wide-area Communication Networks -- A

 We expect the decision tree to recognize the feasibility condition, but predicted solutions of the NN are not always feasible.
 As mentioned above, the NN predicts solution vectors whose energy ranges have some correlation with the input energies.
-Part of the reason for the lack of complete one-to-one correspondence between input energy and output energy is that approximately 20\% of the predicted solution vectors have components that are not binary but contain fractional numbers.
+This feature provides, in principle, an advantage over brute-force sampling since we can target solutions within a specific energy range using our NN, whereas such control via brute force sampling is not possible.
+However, there isn't a complete one-to-one correspondence between input and output energy since approximately 20\% of the predicted solution vectors have components that are not binary but contain fractional numbers.
 In these cases we round the fraction to zero if the fractional number is smaller than 0.2, and to one if larger than 0.8.
 Between 0.2 and 0.8, we enumerate all possible combinations of 0 and 1, generating in these case new proposed solution vectors.
 We then perform another feasibility test on these NN solutions to filter out infeasible solutions.
 The energy distribution of feasible versus infeasible solutions after this treatment is shown in \autoref{fig:ML} right.